guifi/guifi-cxoln/CXOLN.en_US.md

 >Quan es proporciona servei d'interconnexió amb una altra xarxa que, encara que no s'aculli a la protecció dels [Comuns de la XOLN](#cxoln) o es gestioni de manera diferent per altres organitzacions, però que en essència obeeixi als mateixos criteris de xarxa oberta, lliure i neutral, mantenint les mateixes [llibertats i principis generals](#i-resum-i-principis-generals) i permetent la lliure interconnexió, es podrà establir un reconeixement recíproc de les mateixes llibertats pel que fa a la lliure circulació de continguts i serveis.

-In the case of an interconnection service with another network which is not under the FONN Compact agreement or it is managed in a different way by other organizations but in essence follows the same criteria of neutral, free and open network, keeping the same freedoms and general principles and allowing the free interconnection, a mutual recognition of the same rights regarding the free circulation of contents and services can be established.
+In the case of an interconnection service with another network which is not under the [CXOLN](#cxoln) agreement or it is managed in a different way by other organizations but in essence follows the same criteria of neutral, free and open network, keeping the same freedoms and general principles and allowing the free interconnection, a mutual recognition of the same rights regarding the free circulation of contents and services can be established.

 >## X. Resolució de conflictes i jurisdicció aplicable